Pritex32/Gurgoan-house-price-prediction/README.md

 ### Model Building:
 - Data was split into training and test sets (80% training, 20% test).
--Linear Regression was initially used but gave a score of 0.52, showing moderate performance.
+- Linear Regression was initially used but gave a score of 0.52, showing moderate performance.
 - K-Nearest Neighbors (KNN) and Support Vector Regression (SVR) models were also tested.
 - KNN performed best, with a training score of 0.88 and a test score of 0.72.